cashapp/compose-multiplatform-core/scripts/snap/Readme.txt

 The purposes of these scripts is to merge some subfolder (aka "snap") to jb-main branch from "integration" or "integration-release/*".

-1. Checkout the commit you want to snap
+1. Checkout the commit you want to snap ("integration" or "integration-release/*")

-2. [for integration branch] Merge jb-main to integration (not required, but useful to reduce conflicts)
+2. Merge jb-main to integration, pick "jb-main" state in a case of conflicts in other folders

 3. Call ./snapCompose.sh (use another script for another folder)